-- Energy related services can be accessed by a user at any time and any place using device-independent two-sided since processed information also comes to users in a digital way by the same screens. - Implementation of digitalisation requires already by 2030 a strong user-centric focus, with a sound 0 business model which underpins customer engagement. - In 2030, social media through mobile apps and data analytics can greatly help in pinpointing crucial factors and barriers in specific user experience. - In 2030, the consumer will be guaranteed full data privacy and Cybersecurity.
+- Energy related services can be accessed by a user at any time and any place using device-independent web-based user interfaces.
+Sensors are picking up data in users living environments.
+The interaction is two-sided since processed information also comes to users in a digital way by the same screens. - Implementation of digitalisation requires already by 2030 a strong user-centric focus, with a sound business model which underpins customer engagement. - In 2030, social media through mobile apps and data analytics can greatly52 help in pinpointing crucial factors and barriers in specific user experience. - In 2030, the consumer will be guaranteed full data privacy53 and Cybersecurity.